-The statements included or incorporated in this Prospectus regarding future financial performance and results and the other statements that are not historical facts are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+The statements included or incorporated in this Prospectus regarding future financial performance and results and the other statements that are not historical facts are "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), including, without limitation, certain statements under "Prospectus Summary -- The Company," "-- Business Strategy," "Management's Discussion and Analysis of Financial Condition and Results of Operations," "Business --Analysis of Financial Condition and Results of Operations, "Business -General" and "-- Business Strategy."
 Such statements may include, but are not limited to, projections of earnings, revenues, income or loss, capital expenditures, plans for future operations and financing needs or plans, as well as assumptions relating to the foregoing.
-The words "intend," "expect," "project," "estimate," "predict," "should," "believe" and similar expressions also are intended to "anticipate," identify forward-looking statements.
-Forward-looking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
+The words "intend," "expect," "project," "estimate," "predict," "anticipate," "should," "believe" and similar expressions also are intended to identify forward-looking statements.
+Forwardlooking statements are inherently subject to risks and uncertainties, some of which cannot be predicted or quantified.
 Future events and actual results, performance and achievements could differ materially from those set forth in, contemplated by or underlying the forward-looking statements.
-Factors that could cause actual results to differ materially (the "Cautionary Statements") include, but are not limited to, (i) the absence of an existing public market for the Non-Voting Common and uncertainty as to the levels of future trading activity or prices for such shares, (ii) general economic conditions affecting the demand for insurance and reinsurance in the Company's (as hereinafter defined) current and planned markets, (iii) material changes in mortality and claims experience, (iv) competitive factors and competitors' responses to the Company's initiatives, (v) successful execution of the Company's entry into new markets, (vi) successful development and introduction of new products,

-(vii) the stability of governments and economies in foreign markets, (viii) fluctuations in U.S. and foreign interest rates and securities and real estate markets, (ix) the success of the Company's clients, including General American Life Insurance Company ("General American") and its affiliates, (x) changes in laws, regulations and accounting standards applicable to RGA and its subsidiaries, and (xi) other risks and uncertainties described in this Prospectus and in RGA's other filings with the Securities and Exchange Commission (the "Commission").
+Factors that could cause actual results to differ materially (the "Cautionary Statements") include, but are not limited to, (i) the absence of an existing public market for the Non-Voting Common and uncertainty as to the levels of future trading activity or prices for such shares, (ii) general economic conditions affecting the demand for insurance and reinsurance in the Company's (as hereinafter defined) current and planned markets, (iii) material changes in mortality and claims experience, (iv) competitive factors and competitors' responses to the Company's initiatives, (v) successful execution of the Company's entry into new markets, (vi) successful development and introduction of new products, (vii) the stability of governments and economies in foreign markets, (viii) fluctuations in U.S. and foreign interest rates and securities and real estate markets, (ix) the success of the Company's clients, including General American Life Insurance Company ("General American") and its affiliates, (x) changes in laws, regulations and accounting standards applicable to RGA and its subsidiaries, and (xi) other risks and uncertainties described in this Prospectus and in RGA's other filings with the Securities and Exchange Commission (the "Commission").
 Should one or more of these risks or uncertainties materialize, or should underlying assumptions prove incorrect, actual outcomes may vary materially from those indicated.
 All subsequent written and oral forward-looking statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by the Cautionary Statements.
 Investors are cautioned not to place undue reliance on such statements, which speak only as of the date hereof.
 The Company undertakes no obligation to release publicly any revisions to these forward-looking statements after the completion of this Offering to reflect events or circumstances after the date hereof or to reflect the occurrence of unanticipated events.